 The bright, colorful, patterned tubes of material that boring men pull over their feet, leading them to believe they have style.
-These are also known as “fun” socks.
+These are also known as “fun” socks, or “statement” socks.

 Confession time.
 I’ve worn these types of socks before.
 When they first started popping up, I thought it would be a cool way to differentiate myself.
 After a while of some keen observation, I realized I wasn’t differentiating at all.
 There were herds of men walking around wearing shortly cropped pants, showcasing their orange polka dot socks.
 And it’s only gotten worse.